 In addition to outstanding natural and cultural tourist attractions, one of Martinsville’s greatest assets is the Martinsville Speedway.
 Opened in 1947, this infamous paper clip-shaped short-track features tight turns and 800-foot straight-aways.
 The Speedway currently hosts two Sprint Cup races, the STP 500 and the Goody's Fast Pain Relief 500; two Camping World Truck series races, Alpha Energy Solutions 250 and Alpha Energy Solutions 200; a NASCAR Late Model Stock car race, and a NASCAR Whelen Modified Race.
 Each event brings thousands of people into Martinsville and Henry County.

-With a combined population of around 68,000 people, Martinsville and Henry County is home to three high schools, three middle schools, thirteen elementary schools, and one private school welcoming students from ages preschool to grade twelve.
+With a combined population of around 68,000 people, Martinsville and Henry County is home to three high schools, three middle schools, twelve elementary schools, and one private school welcoming students from ages preschool to grade twelve.
 While our community has faced many economic challenges and changes over the years, we are once again rallying with renewed hope.
 In the past decades, the community has celebrated the development of the New College Institute and its new state-of-the-art facility located in the heart of uptown Martinsville, the opening of the Virginia Museum of Natural History, the announcement of new recreational opportunities, including The Smith River Sports Complex, walking and biking trails, as well as significant corporate investments.
 Even though Martinsville and Henry County may be small, as a community we are ecstatic to watch this place we call home prosper.

 The Martinsville and Henry County area originally was inhabited by Native Americans who traveled the “Great Warrior Path” and created seasonal villages within the valleys and along the creeks and rivers of the region.
 The path, which would later be termed the “Wilderness Road” and the “Great Carolina Road,” roughly followed the current route of Highway 220 and was used as a hunting and trading route by the Native Americans.
 Although historians don’t know which tribe originally settled in this area, archaeological evidence suggests that later tribes were likely of the Siouan linguistic group, including the Saura, Tutelo, Saponi, and Occaneechi.